infotorg/infotorg-api-jekyll-theme/README.md

-# Jekyll Infotorg APIs theme Quickstart
+# Jekyll Infotorg APIs theme

 > Scaffold for a basic Jekyll theme for use as a reference or template